This post may contain affiliate links, meaning I may earn a commission for recommending products. Read my disclosure policy for more info.

 If you’re experiencing morning sickness, it’s definitely easier said than done when the only thing you feel like eating is starchy french fries.

-Thankfully, nausea usually gets much better during the second trimester.
+Thankfully, nausea usually gets much better during the second trimester

 On average, pregnant women need to drink about 10 cups of liquid per day according to this article.
 But it’s always best to ask your doctor if you have questions or concerns.

-Create a baby registry
+Start a baby registry

 From here onward, you’ll probably read tons of baby registry checklists.